 Roughly 40 percent of fatalities and almost 70 percent of traumatic brain injuries can be avoided with the use of a helmet.

-When a passenger shares a motorcycle with a biker, the rider needs to educate the passenger on where to place their feet during the ride and make sure the passenger wears a helmet.
-If an accident happens due to the motorcyclist’s failure to be observant, riding while intoxicated, or disobeying the rules of the road, a passenger may file a claim against the biker.
-This is particularly true if the motorcycle accident was not the fault of anyone else.4.
+When a passenger rides alongside a motorcyclist, it is essential for the rider to provide instructions to the passenger regarding proper foot placement during the journey and to ensure that the passenger is wearing a helmet.
+If an accident occurs due to the motorcyclist's lack of attentiveness, riding under the influence, or disregarding traffic regulations, the passenger may have the option to pursue a claim against the motorcyclist.
+This becomes especially relevant if the motorcycle accident cannot be attributed to anyone else's actions.4.
 Always Watch Out for Pedestrians

-When a motorcyclist is in an emergency situation precipitated by another entity or person, negligence cannot be claimed against the motorcyclist as long as he or she reacted as a prudent person would be given the same set of circumstances.
-This is true even if later on it was shown that the choices the motorcyclist made were not the best.
+When a motorcyclist is in an emergency situation precipitated by another entity or person, negligence cannot be claimed against the motorcyclist as long as he or she reacted as a prudent person would be given the same circumstances.
+This is true even if, later on, it was shown that the motorcyclist's choices were not the best.

-Regulations on motorcycle insurance vary per state, so it's important to be familiar with your state laws before buying one.
+Regulations on motorcycle insurance vary per state, so it's essential to be familiar with your state laws before buying one.
 Learn more about motorcycle insurance in this video by eHow: